daveboat/daveboat.github.io/_posts/2020-11-02-an-introduction-to-bch-codes.md

 codeword, since valid codewords are some subset of <img src="https://latex.codecogs.com/gif.latex?GF(2)[x]/(x^n-1)"/>, and multiplication by an arbitrary polynomial is a linear combination of cyclic shifts of the original codeword.
 Since all shifted codewords are valid codewords and all linear combinations of codewords are valid codewords, the resulting polynomial must be a valid codeword.

-The question, then, is **how do we generate codewords**?
+The question then, is **how do we generate codewords**?
 I.e. how do we choose a generator polynomial which maps all valid messages to all valid codewords?
 Furthermore, how do we DESIGN the generator polynomial so that we get the block length, message length and error correction capability that we want?

 For a cyclic code C(n,k)
 - The generator polynomial <img src="https://latex.codecogs.com/gif.latex?g(x)"/> is monic (its highest power has coefficient 1)